 New students are required to complete the FAFSA and be admitted to the university by April 1, 2020.
 Current students are required to complete the FAFSA and register for Fall 2020 classes by April 1, 2020.

 There is no application for most SSU general scholarships.
-Use an SSU student login to apply for other institution scholarships or apply for third-party scholarships.
+Use an SSU student login to apply for institutional scholarships or apply for external scholarships.
 CLICK BELOW TO START YOUR SUBMISSION!

 Georgia HOPE Scholarship